blahcat/blahcat.github.io/content/2024-01-27-tapping-into-the-potential-of-memory-dump-emulation.md

 ### Build the BochsCPU session

 Parsing the dump with `kdmp_parser.KernelDumpParser` is as simple as it gets so let's leave it to that.
-For BochsCPU to run it's critical to have a PF handler callback, which can be done as a simple on-demande basis: full memory dumps can be several gigabytes in size, so it seems unreasonable to map it all on host, especially since when we probably are going to need a fraction of that.
+For BochsCPU to run it's critical to have a PF handler callback, which can be done as a simple on-demand basis: full memory dumps can be several gigabytes in size, so it seems unreasonable to map it all on host, especially since when we probably are going to need a fraction of that.
 This ended up being relatively elegant and simple:

 ```python
 dmp = kdmp_parser.KernelDumpParser(pathlib.Path("/path/to/dumpfile.dmp"))